3bdoKH/3bdoKH/README.md

 - git push --force gives me anxiety
 - unironically watches 3-hour coding videos at 2x speed
 - my IDE has more errors than lines of code
-- once spent 6 hours on a bug. it was a missing semicolon.

 ## hobbies outside coding (barely)
 - farming (virtually, I'm not touching real dirt)